 |---|---|---|

-For the most recent academic year available, 41% of philosophy & religious studies bachelor's degrees went to men and 59% went to women.
+Among recent graduates, 50% of philosophy & religious studies bachelor’s degrees went to men and 50% went to women.

 The following table and chart show the ethnic background for students who recently graduated from DePaul University with a bachelor’s in philosophy & religious studies.